newrelic-experimental/newrelic-cloudformation-resource-providers-ainotificationschannel/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Guid.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.

 ### Fn::GetAtt